guybedford/es-module-shims/README.md

 * The package maps specification is under active development and will change, what is implemented is a faithful subset of the existing behaviour.
 * path_prefix in scopes is not supported.
 * Only flat scopes are supported.

+### Web Assembly
+* Exports are snapshotted on execution.
+Unexecuted circular dependencies will be snapshotted as empty imports.
+This matches the [current integration plans for Web Assembly](Web Assembly snapshots exports on execution).

 ## Inspiration